-A large part of our work has been addressing fish passage in the catchment, reconnecting isolated river habitats with fish passes on weirs to allow fish to move freely.
+A large part of DCRTs work has been addressing fish passage in the catchment.
+We, along with several other organisations, have been reconnecting isolated river habitats by removing weirs or installing fish passes on weirs, to allow fish to move freely.

 Weirs have been placed into rivers since at least the 12th century, so that water could be directed along artificial channels to power water mills.
 Dozens of them were placed into rivers in the Don Catchment, and the result was that salmon and other migrating species could not reach their spawning grounds.